 After you have premixed the coconut milk (from step 1), add the 3/4 cup + 2 tablespoons (210 grams) to a separate bowl (weighing for best results), then add the lemon juice, lemon zest and vanilla extract.
 Whisk to mix and pour over the dry ingredients.

-Now, gently beat on low with an electric beater until almost all mixed (takes just a few seconds) and then use a spoon to fold in the flour, gently, from the edges of the bowl into the batter.
+Mix the batter with a large spoon and fold in the flour, gently, from the edges of the bowl into the batter.
 Don't overmix.
 Mix until just moistened and no flour is visible.
-Alternatively, use a large whisk and very carefully and slowly whisk to combine the wet with the dry.
 The batter will be THICK.
 It will seem too dry at first, but as you mix and it gets moistened, it will loosen up a bit into more of a softer batter, however, the batter will be thick.
 DO NOT be tempted to add more liquid or you will not get the correct, light and fluffy texture you see in the pics (or the video I shared of me making it on social media).
 If you weighed/measured everything correctly, your cake batter will be thick and that is correct.

 Scrape all of the cake batter into the greased dish and spread out evenly and flat with the back of a spoon.